TheMonk2121/ai-dev-tasks/dspy-rag-system/README.md

 ## Owner

-[Document owner/maintainer information]
+Document owner/maintainer information

 ## Purpose

-[Describe the purpose and scope of this document]
+Describe the purpose and scope of this document

 ## Usage

-[Describe how to use this document or system]
+Describe how to use this document or system

 <!-- README_AUTOFIX_END -->

+## Vector Store Architecture (Core vs Perf)

+- CoreVectorStore (hybrid search baseline)
+- PerfVectorStore (performance, metrics, caching)
+- Use `from vector_store import get_vector_store` and select `mode="core"|"perf"`.

+## Last Reviewed

+2025-08-17